watir/watirbook/installation/windows.md

 ## Windows 8.1 ##

-I> You will need internet access if you want to follow examples in this chapter.
+I> You will need internet access if you want to follow examples.
+All examples are tested with Microsoft Windows 8.1 Pro.
+All browsers are English (US) version.

 ![Windows 8.1 default desktop](https://raw.github.com/watir/watirbook/master/images/installation/windows/desktop.png)

-Machine is a clean installation of Microsoft Windows 8.1 Pro, 1 GB RAM, fully patched.